aws/aws-sdk-js-v3/packages/middleware-stack/README.md

 ### Relative Location

-In some case, you want to make sure the your middleware to be executed before some other known middleware, then you can use `addRelativeTo()`:
+In some cases, you might want to execute your middleware before some other known middleware, then you can use `addRelativeTo()`:

 ```javascript
 stack.add(middleware, {